Skip to content

 In this worklog, we saw what layer norm is under the hood, benchmarked PyTorch’s implementation, and iteratively wrote optimized kernels from scratch.
 We started with a naive single-thread-per-row implementation, then moved to memory coalescing with shared memory reductions, then to warp-level register shuffling, and finally to vectorized float4 loads.

-The point was not simply to beat PyTorch, but to understand GPU programming and the optimization techniques that make parallel code efficient.
 Each kernel improvement exposed a concrete bottleneck: global memory traffic, shared memory latency, and scalar load bandwidth — all of which are real constraints you will encounter in production kernels.

 You can find the code implementations for all four kernels in my GitHub.